Gottlieb Daimler: Founding of Daimler-Benz

-Daimler had developed the first liquid petroleum vehicle in 1885 and Karl Benz had developed the first purpose-built automobile using a 2 cycle engine of his own design a few months later.
+Daimler developed the first liquid petroleum vehicle in 1885, and Karl Benz developed the first purpose-built automobile using a two-stroke engine of his own design a few months later.
 Daimler never met Karl Benz during the period of invention.
-In 1896 Daimler (DMG) sued Benz & Cie for violating his 1883 patent on hot tube ignition.
-Daimler won and Benz had to pay royalties to DMG.
+In 1896, Daimler (DMG) sued Benz & Cie for violating his 1883 patent on hot tube ignition.
+Daimler won, and Benz had to pay royalties to DMG.
 Daimler did not meet Karl Benz while they were in court in Mannheim.
-Later at the founding of the Central European Motor Car Association Daimler and Benz still did not speak to each other.
+Later, at the founding of the Central European Motor Car Association, Daimler and Benz still did not speak to each other.

 Years after Daimler died, the two companies did cooperate in many ways.
 After many years of cooperation, on 28 June 1926 representatives of Daimler-Motoren-Gesellschaft (DMG) and Benz & Cie signed the agreement for the merger of the two oldest automobile manufacturers in the world.
 The resulting new company was named Daimler-Benz AG.

 Honours

 Gottlieb Daimler was accepted into the Automotive Hall of Fame in 1978.
-Between 1993 and July 2008 Daimler had a stadium named after him in Stuttgart, Germany.
+Between 1993 and July 2008, Daimler had a stadium named after him in Stuttgart, Germany.
 The former Gottlieb-Daimler-Stadion was the venue for six matches in the 2006 FIFA World Cup in Germany.

 Gottlieb Daimler's motto was Das Beste oder nichts ("The best or nothing at all"; "Nothing but the best").
 Mercedes-Benz adopted this motto as their slogan in 2010.